plasma-umass/coz/README.md

 ## Installation
 To run Coz, you will need a Linux machine with kernel version 2.6.32 or later (it must support the `perf_event_open` system call) and a Python interpreter.

 Coz is available in the `coz-profiler` package on Debian (and its derivatives), Fedora, and OpenSUSE.
 The Debian package is officially supported.
-The OpenSUSE package was prepared by user [@zethra](https://github.com/zethra) but is not part of our regular testing.
+The OpenSUSE package was prepared by user [@zethra](https://github.com/zethra) and is available at <https://build.opensuse.org/package/show/home:zethra/coz-profiler>.

 ## Building Coz From Source
 To build Coz from source, you will need: